-Controversial fire policy - Escaped management fire is one example of this.
-Another is differing fire policies between suppression agencies when the fire involves multiple ownership is a good example.
+Controversial fire policy - Differing fire policies between suppression agencies when the fire involves multiple ownership is a good example.

 Pre-existing controversies - These may or may not be fire management related.
 Any controversy drawing public attention to an area may present unusual issues to the Incident Management Team and local management.